 An expansion of integrative medicine services into the Inpatient Unit will allow for a continuity of patient care and will reduce stress and anxiety related to an inpatient admission and cancer diagnosis.
 Services would include massage, acupuncture, and nutritional consultations.

-A full time inpatient cardiac rehab nurse or exercise physiologist would support and work with patients in our Cardiac Intensive Care Unit (CVICU) and Cardiac Post Anesthesia Care Unit (CPACU).
-Beginning cardiac rehab as early as possible facilitates smoother recovery and quick discharge from the hospital.
+We seek to hire a full-time inpatient cardiac rehab nurse or exercise physiologist to support and work with patients in our Cardiac Intensive Care Unit (CVICU) and Cardiac Post Anesthesia Care Unit (CPACU).
+Beginning cardiac rehab as early as possible facilitates smoother recovery and quick discharge from hospital.

 This post-procedure lounge, designed with the look and feel of a living room rather than a hospital room, would improve the recovery experience for patients who undergo radial cardiac catheterization.
-Radial catheterization, in which a catheter is threaded through an artery in the wrist, is increasingly used to treat coronary artery disease because it reduces bleeding complications and improves patient comfort.
-Patients would recover in this lounge prior to discharge, thereby freeing up beds on the telemetry floor or in the ICU.
+Radial catheterization, in which a catheter is threaded through an artery in the wrist – rather than the groin – is increasingly used to treat coronary artery disease because it tends to be easier for the patient to tolerate, decreases the patient’s hospital stay, reduces bleeding complications and improves patient comfort.
+Patients would recover in this lounge sitting up with more freedom to move.

 A child life specialist engages children in age-appropriate supportive activities to minimize stress and help them and their families with their health care experience.
 These child development professionals promote effective coping through play, preparation, education, and self-expression activities.
 This new position will provide support in the hospital as well as help identify families who need to stay overnight in the hospital’s new off-site apartments.